malayjoshi13/Pehchaan/README.md

 6.2) adding varying poses and face orientations robustness to existing pipeline by use of face alignment algorithm or by use of GANs for transfering features of posed input face to a straight reference face

-6.3) adding face-occlusion (face mask, veil, etc) robustness to existing pipeline by discriminative learning based on eyes feature vector
+6.3) adding face-occlusion (face mask, veil, etc) robustness to existing pipeline by discriminative learning based on eyes feature vector (like https://scholar.google.co.in/citations?view_op=view_citation&hl=en&user=4crRvSMAAAAJ&citation_for_view=4crRvSMAAAAJ:Tyk-4Ss8FVUC)

 6.4) image quality enhancement to make pipeline independent on camera quality